Free-TV/IPTV/README.md

 The less channels we support the better.
 The less countries we support the better.

+- All channels should work well.
-- All channels should work well and be in HD.
+- As much as possible channels should be in HD, not SD.
 - Only one URL per channel (no +1, no alternate feeds, no regional declinations)

 **Only free channels**